Reality of the quantum state: Towards a stronger {\psi}-ontology theorem: Towards a Stronger Theorem

 \section{Towards a Stronger Theorem}

-In this section, we establish $\psi$-ontology results which hold under the less restrictive notions of independence introduced in Section \ref{sec:indass}, beginning with the case in which preparations are only assumed to be independent up to classical correlations (\ref{eq:compas}).
+In this section, we establish $\psi$-ontology results which hold under the less restrictive notions of independence introduced in Sec.~\ref{sec:indass}, beginning with the case in which preparations are only assumed to be independent up to classical correlations (\ref{eq:compas}).

-First, however, some care is required in order to properly treat classical correlation scenarios (Figure \ref{fig:ind}~(b)).
+First, however, some care is required in order to properly treat classical correlation scenarios [Fig.~\ref{fig:ind}(b)].
 What previously constituted a full ontological description $(\lambda_A,\lambda_B) \in \Lambda \times \Lambda$ of the combined system has, in a classical correlation scenario, been supplemented with an additional element $\lambda_c \in \Lambda_c$, whose status it is necessary to address before proceeding.
 There are two consistent approaches available to us.

-\begin{enumerate} \item We may suppose that $\lambda_c$ is an integral part of the ontic description, and accordingly that the pair $(\lambda_i, \lambda_c)$---rather than just $\lambda_i$---is statistically sufficient for determining the outcome probabilities for any measurement on the subsystem labelled by $i$. \item Alternatively, we may suppose that $\lambda_c$ merely serves as a classical mediator between the $\lambda_i$s, and that $\lambda_i$ is still statistically sufficient for determining the outcome probabilities for any measurement on the subsystem labelled by $i$. \end{enumerate}
+\begin{enumerate} \item We may suppose that $\lambda_c$ is an integral part of the ontic description, and accordingly that the pair $(\lambda_i, \lambda_c)$ --- rather than just $\lambda_i$ --- is statistically sufficient for determining the outcome probabilities for any measurement on the subsystem labelled by $i$. \item Alternatively, we may suppose that $\lambda_c$ merely serves as a classical mediator between the $\lambda_i$s, and that $\lambda_i$ is still statistically sufficient for determining the outcome probabilities for any measurement on the subsystem labelled by $i$. \end{enumerate}

-Both of these approaches are deserving of consideration; however, for the remainder of this paper, we will commit to the \emph{integral-past} approach, \ref{pastontic} above, and this is the context in which the results in this section will hold.
+Both of these approaches are deserving of consideration; however, for the remainder of this article, we will commit to the \emph{integral-past} approach \ref{pastontic}, and this is the context in which the results in this Sec.~will hold.
 In this case, the issue of nature of the quantum state no longer comes down the (non-)existence of overlaps for the distributions $\mu_\psi, \mu_\phi$ on $(\Lambda, \mathcal{L})$, but rather for distributions $\mu'_\psi, \mu'_\phi$ on $(\Lambda \times \Lambda_c, \mathcal{L} \times \mathcal{L}_c)$.